 - Plug-and-play lighting and electrical systems available in 50 and 60 Hz eliminate the need for expensive electricians.*

-- Our tensioned fabric membranes are available in a wide assortment of colors and can be custom designed with different color combinations to blend in with existing infrastructure or stand out for safety.
+- Our tensioned polyvinyl membranes are available in a wide assortment of colors and can be custom designed with different color combinations to blend in with existing infrastructure or stand out for safety.
 We also offer in-house printing services, allowing us to print your logo directly onto the fabric membrane for marketing and brand recognition.

 - Translucent skylight material allows for the use of natural light to create a bright and safe work environment, while reducing energy usage and cost during the day.

 - Choose from a large selection of equipment door, personnel door, and window options when designing a cement storage facility or cold weather concrete structure.